 Behold, I give you the two keys to your eating success:

 With these two phrases, Galicia became my oyster.
 The majority of restaurants understood the implications of these phrases (perhaps with some help from “no harina” – no flour).
 In my experience, Galician cuisine uses straightforward ingredients.
 What you see is, more than likely, what you get.

 Galician cuisine is heavy on seafood.
 Seafood is often prepared simply, though there are some specialty seafood dishes that use sauces (ex. almejas a la marinera, or clams with marinera sauce) that you should avoid if you cannot ascertain the sauce ingredients.
 Caldo gallego, a traditional Galician soup, can also be troublesome (but worth investigating because it is scrumptious).
 Seafood a la plancha (grilled) or al vapor (steamed) is just as common and a safer bet.
 Food that is cocido has been boiled; potatoes are commonly cooked this way.
 Spanish tortilla, a simple, savory staple often served as a tapa, is traditionally composed of potato, oil, and egg – also a good go-to item.

-The Asociación de Celíacos de Galicia has compiled a PDF of restaurants that have received training in how to safely prepare gluten-free meals for consumers.
+The Asociación de Celíacos de Galicia has compiled a list of restaurants that have received training in how to safely prepare gluten-free meals for consumers and have committed to providing gluten-free menu options.
 However, I never used this list even once and was easily accommodated everywhere I dined.
 Additionally, if you feel less than confident in your Spanish-speaking abilities, Celiac Travel offers a great free Spanish dining card.